 By the end of their first year, students will choose their area of study for their thesis.
 Students who wish to produce a choreographic thesis must apply to the graduate choreography advisor during winter of their first year.
 The faculty will review the applications and will consider the quality of the student’s work in DANCE 261, as well as the choreographic proposal, in making their selection.

-Graduate students are encouraged to apply for teaching assistantships in areas such as notation, dance science, history, music for dancers, choreography, world dance, dance video, critical issues, and all technique classes.
+Graduate students are encouraged to apply for teaching assistantships in areas such as dance science, history, music for dancers, choreography, world dance, social dance, dance video, critical issues, and all technique classes.
 Students with expertise in any of these areas are given special consideration.